 A Gorgeous Day on Cape Cod’s Great Island Trail

-Last weekend, Mike and I experienced an incredible nature walk along Cape Cod’s scenic Great Island Trail.
+Last weekend, Mike and I experienced an incredible nature hike along Cape Cod’s scenic Great Island Trail.
 This gorgeous hike, filled with changing landscapes, definitely earns a spot amongst the most scenic hikes we have ever come across.
-The hike is long and intense (about 7 miles round trip with several uphill climbs and many sections of hard to walk through sandy trails), however, the views are incredible!
+The hike is long and intense (about 7 miles round trip including several uphill climbs and many sections of hard to walk through sandy trails), however, the views are incredible!

 Walking through sand is much harder than it looks, especially while attempting to climb uphill!